sayinathk/sayinathk.github.io/_posts/2020-11-22-Learn-how-to-negotiate-better-with-summary-of-Never-Split-difference-by-Chris-Voss.md

-- Here is an example to illustrate this:
+<small class="grey"> Here is an example to illustrate this:
 Once a patient admitted to a hospital was dissatisfied with something and tried to storm out of his room.
 And the hospital staff couldn't calm him down.
 When the doctor came, instead of saying a "No", the doctor asked, "What do you hope to achieve by going".
 By asking an open ended question, the doctor implicitly forced the patient to calm down and explain his situation, without sounding hostile

-- To give you another example, a small public relation firm for a big corporation was not getting paid by their client.
+<small class="grey"> To give you another example, a small public relation firm for a big corporation was not getting paid by their client.
 The client always managed to evade paying on the promise of repeat business, stating it will result eventually in large revenue.
 But the firm hadn't been paid a single penny.
 So the author advised the firm's head to summarize their situation and ask "How am I supposed to do that?".
 Even though she was skeptical, She practised and did what the author asked her to do.
 To her surprise, her client said “You’re right, you can’t and I apologize.”
 Her client explained that they were going through some internal problems, but agreed to pay within 2 days.

 #### Elegant Ways To Say No: